 Boise State always advocates for the prompt and accurate reporting of all crimes.
-Members of the University community are encouraged to report any criminal or suspicious activities that occur on campus property to the Department of Public Safety immediately, including when the victim of a crime elects to or is unable (physically/mentally) to make such a report.
+Members of the University community are encouraged to report any criminal or suspicious activities that occur on campus property to the Department of Public Safety immediately, including when the victim of a crime elects to not make the report themselves or is unable (physically/mentally) to make such a report.